 Segregation in Maputo

-In the 1970s, Lourenço Marques (Maputo) was a broken city – a Portuguese colony where whites and blacks were forced to live separately.
+In the 1970s, Lourenço Marques (Maputo) was a broken city – a Portuguese colony where blacks and whites were forced to live separately.
 Whites lived in a ‘cement city’ on the banks of Maputo Bay.
-Blacks lived in the ‘caniço (cane or reed) city’ – a set of “peripheral neighborhoods in precarious condition with poor infrastructure and substandard community facilities like water, electricity, and sanitation”.
+Blacks lived in the ‘caniço (cane or reed) city’ – a set of “peripheral neighborhoods in precarious condition with poor infrastructure and substandard community facilities like water, electricity, and sanitation“.

 The Portuguese required “indigenous people to wear identification cards” and limited their access to the cement city, public transportation, and recreational areas.
 These restrictions ended when Mozambique won independence from Portugal in 1975.